This article was produced as a case study for the Democratic Erosion project.

 IV.
 International Context: When does a hollow democracy begin backsliding?

 Both democratic hollowing and backsliding have risen throughout central and eastern Europe, but they do not always coincide with one another (Greskovits 2015).
 The hollowing that has occurred in Lithuania has not yet allowed illiberal leaders to begin actively transforming government.
 Politicians regularly abuse their power in Lithuania, but they have not fundamentally affected the country’s legal framework and they are eventually held to account when they act outside of it.
-Lithuania’s path might be explained by a combination of culture its and post-independence development.
+Lithuania’s path might be explained by a combination of culture and its post-independence development.

 Dawson and Hanley (2016) suggest that liberal values may never have been as strong in eastern Europe as once believed.
 The existence of liberal institutions alone does not convey legitimacy to the original ideas that they were founded on.
 Anti-democratic trends in the Visegrád by leaders and their followers express that their post-Soviet governments and their corresponding civil societies are not aligned with one another.
 Government restructuring should be expected when it is designed to enforce values that “almost no one identifies with” (Dawson and Hanley 2016).
 This does not adequately explain the Baltic situation where legal structures are typically unchallenged.
 Citizens demand changes in individual actors, but they do not express interest in institutional changes.
 Politicians have not been able to build popular support based on illiberal values.

-In what Voigt (2013) identifies in Estonia as a culture of national-liberalism, the liberal values that are needed to support democracy are widespread in the Baltics, but citizens do not necessarily identify themselves as the caretakers of civil society or government.
+In what Vogt (2013) identifies in Estonia as a culture of national-liberalism, the liberal values that are needed to support democracy are widespread in the Baltics, but citizens do not necessarily identify themselves as the caretakers of civil society or government.
 Instead, the state itself is accepted to embody the national community and citizens have minimal responsibility to participate in government.
 Broderick (2000) identified a similar phenomenon in Lithuanian independence.
 Self-determination was the only true objective of Sąjūdis and it was this spirit alone that engaged the population.
 Activism started and ended with the pursuit of statehood.
 In contrast, Poland’s Solidarity deliberately avoided the statehood question and focused its energy into building a vibrant and lasting civil society (Ost 1990).
 A major source of the divergence between these nations today can be traced back to the difference between Lithuania’s fleeting sense of collective ability and Poland’s consolidation of a free-standing civil society to sustain it beyond its independence movement.

 V. Civic Society: Non-participation